algolia/instantsearch-ios/docgen/src/getting-started-part2.md

 Your current application lets the user search and displays results, but doesn't explain _why_ these results match the user's query.

 You can improve it by using the Highlighting feature: InstantSearchCore offers a helper method just for that.
-At the top of your file, add `import InstantSearchCore`.
-Then, in your `tableView(_:cellForRowAt:)` method, remove the statement `cell.textLabel?.text = hit["name"] as?
+- At the top of your file, add `import InstantSearchCore`.
+- In your `tableView(_:cellForRowAt:)` method, remove the statement `cell.textLabel?.text = hit["name"] as?
 String` as we don't need it anymore, and add the following before the `return cell` statement:

 ```swift